-- FLU8.7.10 Orange County shall implement the School Siting Criteria contained in the Land Development Code.
+FLU8.7.10 Reserved.

 (Added 12/00, Ord.
+00-25, Policy 3.2.22; Amended 11/17, Ord.
+2017-19)

-00-25, Policy 3.2.22) - FLU8.7.11 If the Orange County School Board determines that a Capacity Enhancement Agreement (CEA) is required, the applicant must deliver to the Planning Division, a copy of a fully-executed CEA at least two weeks prior to the BCC adoption public hearing for the respective large scale or small scale Future Land Use Map amendment.
+FLU8.7.11 If the Orange County School Board determines that a Capacity Enhancement Agreement (CEA) is required, the applicant must deliver to the Planning Division, a copy of a fully-executed CEA at least two weeks prior to the BCC adoption public hearing for the respective large scale or small scale Future Land Use Map amendment.
 If a CEA is required, but the applicant is receiving an assignment or transfer of school capacity credits in lieu of executing a CEA, a copy of the executed transfer or assignment document must be delivered to the Planning Division at least two weeks prior to the BCC adoption public hearing.
 If the applicant has negotiated a postponement agreement with the Orange County School Board, delaying the CEA to the rezoning stage, a copy of the executed postponement agreement must be delivered to the Planning Division at least two weeks prior to the adoption public hearing.